-A. Fee; Contents Of Application: Application for a license to conduct an outdoor festival shall be made in writing to the city manager at least sixty (60) days prior to the time indicated for the commencement of the planned activity and shall be accompanied by a nonrefundable application fee of one hundred dollars ($100.00), and shall contain the following:
+A. Fee; Contents Of Application: Application for a license to conduct an outdoor festival shall be made in writing to the business license official at least sixty (60) days prior to the time indicated for the commencement of the planned activity and shall be accompanied by a nonrefundable application fee of one hundred dollars ($100.00), and shall contain the following:

 1. The name, age, residence and mailing address of the person making said application.
 If the application is made by a partnership, the names and addresses of the partners must appear.
 Where the applicant is a corporation, the application must be signed by the president, vice president and secretary thereof and must contain the addresses of said corporate officers; and a certified copy of the articles of incorporation shall be submitted with the application.

 2. A statement of the kind, character or type of festival which the applicant proposes to conduct, operate or carry on.

 3. The address or legal description of the place where the proposed festival is to be conducted, operated or carried on.
 Additionally, the applicant must submit proof of ownership of the place where the festival is to be conducted or a statement signed by the owner of the premises indicating his consent that the site be used for the proposed festival.

 4. The date or dates and hours during which the festival is to be conducted.

 5. An estimate of the number of customers, spectators, participants and other persons expected to attend the festival for each day it is conducted.

 6. The names and addresses of anyone contributing, investing or having a financial interest greater than five hundred dollars ($500.00) in producing the festival.